JakubKohoutek/water_leak_sensor/README.md

 ## Adjustments To Minimize Power Consumption

 I was able to lower the power consumption of ESP-8266 board by using the deep sleep mode.

-For the sleep period, I am utilizing the `ESP.deepSleepMax()` function that returns maximum time the ESP is able to sleep.
-This number is a little different on every function call and therefore will vary between wake-ups, but according to my experiments it's always something over 3 hours.
+I am using the maximum reliable deep sleep interval of 3 hours.

 Current draw of the board and supplemental circuit in the deep sleep mode is about 30uA.
 When the board awakes and is not connected to WiFi (i.e. is only checking the voltage), then